asrita14/connectome-rc-project/README.md

 ```
 ## Acknowledgments

-conn2res toolbox: for connectome-based reservoir modeling.
+-conn2res toolbox: for connectome-based reservoir modeling.
-NeuroGym: for cognitive task datasets.
+-NeuroGym: for cognitive task datasets.
-Neuroinformatics course instructors: for guidance and feedback.
+-Neuroinformatics course instructors: for guidance and feedback.